wdlingit/saddle-implement/README.md

 # saddle-implement

 Implement of the iteration part of the SADDLE framework (PMID: 35410464) for multiplex PCR primer design.
+Given that each target has a number of primer pairs can be used, programs in this repository can be used for primer pair selection that reduces the possibility of primer dimer formation.
 Two versions of implementations and one functional extension in this repository:
 1. [Simple perl implementation](#saddle_pairpl)
 1. [Genetic Algorithm implementation](#saddlega_pairpl)
 1. [Tow-layered GA that divides targets into groups](#saddlega_pair_divnpl)